Depositors

 The exchange rate is locked at the moment you request withdrawal.
 Price changes during the cooldown do not affect your exit amount.

-Step 2: Redeem RISKUSDC for USDC
+Step 2: Redeem RISKUSD for USDC

-After receiving RISKUSDC:
+After receiving RISKUSD:

 - Call

-RISKUSDC redemption may revert or be blocked by the weekly cap, vault liquidity, reserve-ratio checks, unresolved loss or loss-pending conditions, blocklist status, or pause conditions.
+RISKUSD redemption may revert or be blocked by the weekly cap, vault liquidity, reserve-ratio checks, unresolved loss or loss-pending conditions, blocklist status, or pause conditions.
 If a redemption would exceed the cap, it reverts; it does not queue for a later period.

 Lock-up Constraints